 In your PMP application, you will need to describe your project management experience and qualifications using the language of PMI’s PMBOK.
 If PMI has concerns with your stated experience or qualifications they will ask you to either: revise your application wording to address their concerns; resubmit your application at a later date after earning more PM experience, or never apply again (if you were dishonest).
 Once your application is accepted, you pay the exam fee and may be selected for an application audit.
 If you weren’t audited or you pass the audit, you then have one year to successfully pass the exam.

-Using your input, the FastPM Wizard™ will: guide you safely past all the hidden traps of the PMP application; complete the risky parts of the application for you; and generate your project description, hours breakdown, and the other parts of the application that look unimportant, but can actually cause major problems.
+Using your input, the FastPM Wizard™ will: guide you safely past all the hidden traps of the PMP application; complete the risky parts of the application for you; and generate your project descriptions, titles, and other parts of the application that look unimportant, but can actually cause major problems.
 Using FastPM Wizard™ is much smarter and faster than using a spreadsheet template or trusting the advice of course instructors or other PMPs.
 Their advice doesn’t always work.
 But we’ve helped many previously rejected applications get approved and we’re confident we know what works and what doesn’t.
 In fact, everyone we’ve helped has been approved for their PMP, even when some of them were previously rejected.